soldierguy/wallpapers/README.md

-Just a collection of different wallpapers.
+Just a collection of different wallpapers that I found from many different sources.

-All credits go to the artists who made the art or something (I forgor who made all the art)
+All credits go to their respective artists.
+Note that some of the art may or may not be AI generated.